yugabyte/yugabyte-db/docs/content/latest/explore/observability/grafana-dashboard/macos.md

   - Create a local instance of Prometheus and perform  the Steps 1-4 listed under [Prometheus Integration](https://docs.yugabyte.com/latest/explore/observability/prometheus-integration/macos/).
 (Step 5 is optional)

   ## 1. Setup Grafana and add Prometheus as a data source.
-  - Install [Grafana](https://grafana.com/docs/grafana/latest/installation/mac/) and start the grafana server.
+  - Install Grafana and start the server from the [Grafana documentation](https://grafana.com/docs/grafana/latest/installation/mac/).
   - Open the Grafana UI on http://localhost:3000.
 The default login is `admin` / `admin`.
   - Follow the steps to create a Prometheus data source from this [page](https://prometheus.io/docs/visualization/grafana/).